PharmaLedger-IMI/helm-charts/charts/fgt/README.md

 - [helm 3](https://helm.sh/docs/intro/install/)
 - These mandatory configuration values:
-  - Domain - The Domain - e.g. `fgt`
+  - Domain - The Domain - e.g. `traceability`
+  - + Endpoint - The Domain URL - e.g. `https://fgt-dev.pharmaledger.pdmfc.com/traceability` - default is `$ORIGIN`
-  - Sub Domain - The Sub Domain - e.g. `fgt.my-company`
+  - Sub Domain - The Sub Domain - e.g. `traceability.my-company`
   - Vault Domain - The Vault Domain - e.g. `vault.my-company`
-  - ethadapterUrl - The Full URL of the Ethadapter including protocol and port -  e.g. "https://ethadapter.my-company.com:3000"
+  - ethadapterUrl - The Full URL of the Ethadapter including protocol and port -  e.g. "https://ethadapter.my-company.com:3000" - if not specified, the local file storage will be used instead
-  - bdnsHosts - The Centrally managed and provided BDNS Hosts Config -
+  - bdnsHosts - The Centrally managed and provided BDNS Hosts Config

 ## Usage